stonepros/stone/doc/architecture.rst

 writes to objects for a given placement group where it acts as the *Primary*.

 When a series of OSDs are responsible for a placement group, that series of OSDs, we refer to them as an *Acting Set*.
-An *Acting Set* may refer to the Ceph OSD Daemons that are currently responsible for the placement group, or the Ceph OSD Daemons that were responsible  for a particular placement group as of some epoch.
+An *Acting Set* may refer to the Stone OSD Daemons that are currently responsible for the placement group, or the Stone OSD Daemons that were responsible  for a particular placement group as of some epoch.

-The Ceph OSD daemons that are part of an *Acting Set* may not always be  ``up``.
+The Stone OSD daemons that are part of an *Acting Set* may not always be  ``up``.
 When an OSD in the *Acting Set* is ``up``, it is part of the  *Up Set*.
-The *Up Set* is an important distinction, because Ceph can remap PGs to other Ceph OSD Daemons when an OSD fails.
+The *Up Set* is an important distinction, because Stone can remap PGs to other Stone OSD Daemons when an OSD fails.

 .. note:: In an *Acting Set* for a PG containing ``osd.25``, ``osd.32`` and